Dr. Sonya Shaw

 Immediate Past Chair

-Ashley Green is a Facility Manager with the Maryland-National Capital Park and Planning Commission.
+Ashley Green is a Recreation Manager for the City of Suffolk Parks & Recreation Department in Suffolk, Virginia.
+As a manger, she oversees the operations of joint-use recreation centers, athletics, and transportation for the department.
 Ashley began her recreation career in 2006 as a Camp Counselor and is a Certified Parks & Recreation Professional.
-She is a member of the National Recreation & Parks Association (NRPA) and the Maryland Recreation & Parks Association (MRPA).
-In 2015, Ashley was a recipient of NRPA’s Young Professional Fellowship.
+She is a past recipient of NRPA’s Young Professional Fellowship.

 At Large Member